apecloud/kubeblocks/docs/api_docs/maintenance/cross-k8s-deployment/cross-k8s-deployment.md

 # Deploy a Cluster across Multiple Kubernetes Clusters by KubeBlocks

 KubeBlocks supports managing multiple Kubernetes clusters to provide new options for instance disaster recovery and K8s cluster management.
-KubeBlocks introduces controle plane and data plane to support cross-K8s management.
+KubeBlocks introduces control plane and data plane to support cross-K8s management.

 * Control plane: An independent K8s cluster in which the KubeBlocks operator runs.
 And most of the objects defined by KubeBlocks, such as definition, cluster, backup, ops, are stored in this cluster.
 Users interact with the API of this cluster to manage multiple cluster instances.
 * Data plane: A K8s cluster used to run the actual workloads.
 There can be one or more clusters in the data plane.
 These clusters host resources such as pods, persistent volume claims (PVC), services, service accounts (SA), config maps (CM), secrets, jobs, etc., related to the instances.
 But in KubeBlocks v0.9.0, the KubeBlocks operator does not run in the data plane.